 From 2001 to 2003, Jan-Egbert Sturm was Head of the Department of Economic Forecasting and Financial Markets at the Ifo Institute for Economic Research in Munich and held a professorship in economics, with a focus on macroeconomics and monetary policy, at the Center for Economic Studies (CES) of the Faculty of Economics at the University of Munich. .

 Prof. Dr. Martin Wenz

-Martin Wenz holds the Chair of Business Taxation, International and Liechtenstein Tax Law, is Head of the Institute of Financial Services (Liechtenstein House of Finance) at the University of Liechtenstein in Vaduz and also is Scientific Director of the LL.M.
-Program in International Taxation.
-He has played a key role in shaping the Liechtenstein tax reform and advises the Liechtenstein Government on questions of national and international tax law and on the conclusion of double taxation and other tax treaties.
-His current research interests focus on the establishment of tax centres for the international taxation of foundations and trusts as well as on global and European tax standards.
+Martin Wenz is Head of the Institute of Finance at the University of Liechtenstein in Vaduz.
+He was instrumental in shaping the Liechtenstein tax reform and advises the Liechtenstein government on issues of national and international tax law and on the conclusion of double taxation and other tax agreements.
+His academic work focuses on global and European tax standards.